Paramonga Fortress:

 🧴 What to bring?

-• ✔️ Comfortable footwear with good grip (the ramps and paths are sandy).
+• ✔️ Comfortable shoes with good grip (the ramps and paths are sandy).

-• ✔️ Sunscreen, hat or cap, and sunglasses (the sun is intense year-round).
+• ✔️ Sunscreen, hat or cap, and sunglasses (the sun is intense all year round).

 • ✔️ Water (minimum 1 L per person).